Credit Score Myths Debunked

 Paying off installment loans doesn’t typically have a huge impact on your score.

 There are definitely more myths to debunk and credit score information to share which is why Launch Member Service Representatives are here to assist you repair your credit.
-Call us at the number below if you’re interested in help with your credit score.
+Call us at the number below if you’re interested in help with how to raise your credit score.